FREQUENTLY ASKED QUESTIONS

 The majority of our electrical courses are qualification courses, therefore if you are successful in achieving the relevant units, you will be awarded the relevant qualification, and a Certificate will be issued by either City & Guilds or EAL.
 Our other courses are aimed at giving students hands-on practical experience and, although a formal qualification is not obtained, you will receive a certificate of continuous professional development upon full completion of the course.

 When will I receive my qualification certificate?

-Once you have successfully passed your qualification we have to claim your certificate from City & Guilds or EAL.
-City & Guilds / EAL will then send your certificates to us, which can take up to 10 days.
-Once we receive them we will send them straight out by post to you (unless you have advised us otherwise).
+Once you have successfully passed your qualification we will claim your certificate from City & Guilds or EAL.
+City & Guilds / EAL will then send your certificate to us, which usually takes between 7 to 10 working days.
+Once we have received it, we will check and record it, then post to you (unless you have advised us otherwise).
 You will receive an email from email@example.com to let you know when your certificate is being posted.